SmartlyDressedGames/Unturned-Docs/data/enum/enpcholiday.rst

 The ENPCHoliday enumerated type consists of all of the game's recognized holidays or seasonal events.
 You can find the duration of scheduled seasonal events in the ``Client.log`` file generated after launching the game, or in the ``HolidayUtil.cs`` source file.

-The start and end times are based by the player's local time, meaning they are affected by their timezone.
-For Lunar New Year, the start and end dates are automatically calculated, with the duration set in the game's ``Status.json`` file.
+The start and end times for all holidays are relative to the player's local time, meaning they are affected by timezones.
+For Lunar New Year, the start and end dates are automatically calculated and the holiday's duration is set in the game's ``Status.json`` file.

 .. note:: Some assets only support a few of the game's recognized holidays.
 Notably: Landscape Material Assets only support Halloween, Christmas, and April Fools' Day.